Translating Terrorism in Bangladesh

 Solidarity with Bangladeshi Bloggers

-A new generation of Bangladeshis living in USA took stage to express their solidarity with Bangladeshi bloggers in New York City.
-Many civil rights issues, including freedom of expression in Bangladesh have been severely curtailed by means of killing, mutilating, threatening, kidnapping, etc. The event ‘Unslain Words: Solidarity for Bangladeshi Bloggers‘ was organized to protest against these trends and rise of religious fundamentalism there.
+A new generation of Bangladeshis living in the USA took to the stage to express their solidarity with Bangladeshi bloggers in New York City.
+Many civil rights issues, including freedom of expression in Bangladesh, have been severely curtailed by means of killing, mutilating, threatening, kidnapping, etc. The event ‘Unslain Words: Solidarity for Bangladeshi Bloggers‘ was organized to protest against these trends andthe rise of religious fundamentalism there.

 Picture of Bangladeshi Bloggers killed in 2015